h0lmes/mockservice/README.md

     Mock-Option: StoreService/api-v1-item-{id}/invalid_format

-In the example above if you call any endpoint of the `AccountService` then a file with `error404` before the extension would be loaded (e.g. `get-accounts--error404.json`).
+In the example above if you call any endpoint of the `AccountService` then a file with `error404` suffix would be loaded (e.g. `get-accounts--error404.json`).

 And if you call an endpoint `api/v1/item/{id}` of the `StoreService`